About the Department of Psychological Medicine

 Psychological Medicine as a Department and as part of the Clinical Academic Group (CAG) with the same name has a unique position within King’s Health Partners as crossing the divide between psychiatry and medicine.

 The Department is responsible for teaching psychiatry and psychology to medical students at King’s College London School of Medicine, one of the largest schools of medicine in the UK.
 The Vice Dean and Senior Lecturer in Psychiatry has an active role in undergraduate and postgraduate psychiatry education for the KCL School of Medicine, the IoPPN and the Maudsley.
-For information about the PhD opportunities available within the Division of Academic Psychiatry visit Postgraduate Research Programmes.
+For information about the PhD opportunities available within the School of Academic Psychiatry visit Postgraduate Research Programmes.

 The Maudsley Forum